Emergency packages of support being prepared following floods

 Listen to local radio and/or watch local TV stations for weather and flooding updates:

 Website: BBC Hereford and Worcester (opens in a new window) 104fm and 94.7fm

 During a flood event the efforts of the agencies who have a responsibility to provide a response are co-ordinated by Multi-Agency Flood Plans (MAFPs).
 There is a multi-agency flood plan for each district in Worcestershire, maintained by the relevant district council.

-Sign up to Worcestershire County Council's Twitter account.
-Regular updates will be posted on there in the event of floods.
-To follow us visit Twitter - Worcestershire County Council (opens in a new window) or search @worcscc on your Twitter account.
+Sign up to Worcestershire County Council's social media channels and our dedicated Travel Twitter account Worcs Travel.
+Regular updates will be posted on across all three channels in the event of floods.

 For more information about flooding and reducing your risk of flooding, please visit the Flood Risk Management webpage